-Smoking, including passive exposure, is the main cause of COPD.
-Statistics show that tobacco smoke is implicated in most COPD cases, meaning COPD is largely preventable by not smoking.
+Smoking, including second-hand smoking, is the main cause of COPD.
+This means that for most people, COPD could be prevented by never smoking.

-As smoking is the main cause, most people diagnosed are over the age of 40.
+By stopping smoking, you can slow down the damage to your airways.
+That is why anyone who smokes will be advised to stop smoking when they are diagnosed with COPD.
 The course of COPD progression may be slowed if smoking stops, making it very important that people with COPD do not continue to smoke after diagnosis.

 A small number of people who develop COPD have never smoked.
 These people may have chronic asthma or have been exposed to other inhaled pollutants such as industrial dusts in their workplace.

 A small number of people may have an inherited genetic condition called alpha-1 antitrypsin deficiency.
 This deficiency is the only hereditary risk factor known to contribute to COPD.
 Alpha-1 antitrypsin deficiency is a recessive trait most common in those of Northern European origin.
 People who smoke and have alpha-1 antitrypsin deficiency will experience accelerated damage to the airways.